oliviaowen1/budget-tracker/README.md

 In order to use this application you will need to open the deployed application on Heroku.

-From here you will either be able to log in, or sign up if you dont already have an account.
+From here you will be presented with a blank graph, you will be able to start logging the money you have gained and spent using the form above.

-You will then be able to write a blog post after you sign up, or if you log in you will be taken to your dashboard, where you can either write a new post of see the posts you have already made.
-You can also click edit where you will be able to edit your post, or delete which will remove your post.
+You will then be able to see your transaction spending displayed on the graph.

-If you go to the homepage you can see everybody's posts, this includes your own as well as other users.

-You can click into these and add comments.
-You will also be able to view everybody elses comments.
+You are still able to enter transactions when you are offlien and these will fully populate as soon as you come back online.